chriskalv/ethClock/README.md

 + [Copper CPU Cooler](https://smile.amazon.de/-/en/gp/product/B01BJ3S73S?psc=1)

  1. From the transparent acrylic case, a little bit was cut off with a Stanley knife in order to make space for the Qwiic SHIM breakout.
- 2. A copper cooler was applied for the CPU.
-You do not necessarily need one for this device.
+ 2. A copper cooler was placed onto the CPU.
+Any cooler will do and I'm pretty sure you do not really need one for this build.
  3. Two plastic hexagonal spacers were shaped with Stanley knife and mounted to the bottom case screws, so the entire device could stand properly.
  4. The display was attached with a little bit of hot glue

+Obviously, this is just how I did it.
+There are endless possibilities on how to make your ETHclock look.
+By now, I've built a few of these with several different displays using various stands, so please don't feel like you have to "go by the book" here.